anmolchawla/Uber-vs-Buy/README.md

   - Conclusion

 ## PROJECT SUMMARY
 Since the rise of ridesharing services as a viable means of urban transport, there has been a steady increase in annual revenue in the industry - a direct statement of its impact.
-According to [statista] (https://www.statista.com/outlook/368/109/ride-hailing/united-states), the ridesharing industry is expected to show an annual growth rate of 11.0%, resulting in a market volume of US$26,315m by 2023.
+According to [statista](https://www.statista.com/outlook/368/109/ride-hailing/united-states), the ridesharing industry is expected to show an annual growth rate of 11.0%, resulting in a market volume of US$26,315m by 2023.
 This leaves the question of whether owning a car is as essential as it used to be.
 With **Buy vs. Uber**, we seek to help the user make the decision between committing to a car for a stimupulated period of time versus using a ride sharing service i.e. Uber.
 We help the user through easy to understand, yet insightful visualizations of the car market based on groups such as:

   - Segment: Car, Minivan, SUV, Truck
   - Size: Compact, Large, Mini, Midsized, Subcompact